michael-steinert/FullStackSpringReactAngular2023/spring-boot-full-stack/README.md

   Intermediary between the public Internet and the private Network, providing an additional Layer of Security by enforcing Access Controls and Monitoring Traffic

+## GitHub Actions

+- GitHub Actions automates all Software Workflows with CI/CD
+- It allows to build, test and deploy Code directly from the GitHub Repository

+### Workflow

+- A Workflow is an automated Process that can be added to a Repository
+- Workflows consist of one or more Jobs, and can be scheduled or triggered by an Event, and can be used to build, test, package, release, or deploy Software Code on GitHub
+- Events can be triggered by Push or Pull Requests, Webhooks or manual and scheduled Events
+- A Job is a Set of Steps running in parallel
+- A Step is a single Task that can execute Commands in a Job.
+The task can be an Action or a Shell Command
+- An Action is a Set of standalone Commands that are combined in Steps to create a Job

 ## Cloud Computing

 - Cloud Computing refers to a Network of remote Servers hosted on the Internet that are used to store, manage and